kevin-fang/ml-tutorials/README.md

 ## Two main types of machine learning
 ### Supervised Learning

 We use supervised learning when we have a training set of inputs and their respective outputs, and want a computer to predict the output from a given input.
-Regression and Classification are examples of supervised learning
+Regression and Classification are examples of supervised learning and are generally easier to understand.

 ### Unsupervised Learning